A birth day; a death day. D@mn, my life sucks (2017)

 With miscarriages, it seems that there are a slate of options one can consider.
 Thus, you can pick the lesser of the evils available to you.
 One of them is "watchful waiting" for "nature to take its course" over a period of hours/days/weeks for your body to finish the process of miscarrying.
 Another is "medical management" where you are given medication to hasten the process.
 There is also "surgical treatment" where a doctor uses a surgical procedure (such as dilation and cutterage or other means if warranted) to complete the removal.

 I envisioned this day so differently.
 It was supposed to be all about my little man like all birthdays are around here.
-In my household, birthdays are our kids' "Christmas" or "Hannukah."
+In my household, birthdays are like our kids' "Christmas," “Eid,” or "Hannukah."
 It's the day it's all about you.
 The day you get to shine.
 The day we get to celebrate the role you play in this world on the very day that you entered it...it's a day of cupcakes at school; cake at home; dinner of your choosing with the family even on a school night; hugs and prayers and love - and gifts.
 It's a day of laughter and a day of promise.
 It's a day we look forward to for months because it only comes once a year.

 But today, it's a day of, "Mom, please don't do anything for me.
 Please don't bring anything; please don't buy anything.
 I just want you to get better.
 Please just stay in bed and be okay."